A Day Trip on the Garfield Trail

 Our favorite Garfield was found in front of Payne’s.
 Sadly we had just eaten or we would have been sorely tempted to try some of Payne’s famous fish & chips.
 This will definitely be a return trip.
 Their outdoor patio and menu looked inviting!

 Gas City is a charming small town with a number of antique shops, local restaurants, and even a speedway.
-The other Garfield we stopped at in Gas City was right in front of the local library.
+The other Garfield statue we stopped at in Gas City was right in front of the local library.

-The Fairmount Garfield
+The Fairmount Garfield Statue

 Sadly it was time to head home, but we made a short stop in Fairmount to check out the Garfield in front of the Historical Museum.
 The museum wasn’t open, so I know we’ll be heading back to visit it in the future.
 In addition to Jim Davis, Fairmount’s other hometown hero is James Dean so when we return we can also visit the James Dean museum and gravesite.